-The North Carolina OS voucher program became law in 2013 and was launched in the 2014-15 school year with an initial budget of \$10.8 million.
-Its stated purpose was to enable qualifying low-income students currently enrolled in a public school to attend a participating private school.
+The North Carolina OS school voucher program became law in 2013 and was launched in the 2014-15 school year with an initial budget of \$10.8 million.
+Its stated purpose was to enable qualifying lowincome students currently enrolled in a public school to attend a participating private school.
 The state awarded up to \$4,200/year to eligible families for private school tuition.

-After a lawsuit challenging the use of tax dollars to fund private schools, the NC Supreme Court upheld the constitutionality of the program in July 2015.
-The next year the NCGA established an Opportunity Scholarship Grant Fund Reserve to be increased by \$10 million/year until 2027-28 when it was set to plateau at \$144.8 million/year.
+In 2016, the NCGA established an Opportunity Scholarship Grant Fund Reserve to be increased by \$10 million/year until 2027-28 when it was set to plateau at \$144.8 million/year.
+However, voucher funding continued to expand despite under-enrollments.

-Expanded Voucher Funding.
-Voucher funding expanded steadily despite under-enrollments.
 The OS program got a boost in the 2021-23 budget, which raised the annual funding increase to \$15 million.
 The 2022 budget adjustments added \$56 million to the base allocation bringing the funds available in 2022-23 to nearly \$140 million.

-The 2023-25 budget further expanded voucher funding, adding millions of dollars annually.
-By 2031-32, more than \$500 million will be allocated to vouchers each year; nearly \$5 billion will be spent on private school vouchers by 2032-33.
+The 2023-25 budget and HB 10 in 2024 further expanded voucher funding, adding millions of dollars annually.
+In 2025-26, more than \$600 million is allocated for OS vouchers.
+If legislation does not change, nearly \$9 billion will have been spent on OS vouchers by 2034-35.